dualbricks/cyberbullying_classification/README.md

 - How do we make the most sales out of a game?
 - Which variables would be the best at predicting global sales?

-For a detailed EDA of our project:
+For a detailed walkthrough of our project:
 ## Content
 1. [Complete Notebook]()
 2. [EDA](EDA.ipynb)